-Minnesota jail in lockdown as 100 inmates refuse to return to cells
+Minnesota jail put in lockdown after inmates stage protest

 The increasing frequency of dangerously hot conditions has drawn renewed attention to US prisons and calls for reform.

+The DOC says the prison is short of 50 officers, which has been exacerbated by the holiday weekend, leading to intermittent lockdowns of inmates since Friday.

-Inmates have reportedly been on intermittent lockdowns since Friday because of staffing issues, meaning they are kept in their cells which reportedly do not have air conditioning.
+It means prisoners have been kept in their cells for longer periods, reportedly with no air conditioning.

+The DOC blamed the unrest in part on the inmates' frustration over limited access to phones, recreation and showers, but refuted the claim that inmates were lacking access to clean water.

+A spokesperson added that no one was hurt and the situation throughout the day was "calm, peaceful and stable".

+DOC commissioner Paul Schnell said inmates were usually given several hours a day during the weekend for recreation, but holiday-related staff shortages had cut that down to just a single hour.

-AFSCME Council 5, the union which represents Minnesota correctional officers, said that understaffing was to blame for Sunday's incident.
+AFSCME Council 5, the union which represents Minnesota correctional officers, also said that understaffing was to blame for Sunday's incident.

 A spokesperson said the incident was "endemic and highlights the truth behind the operations of the MN Department of Corrections with chronic understaffing".